-Southampton manager Alan Pardew told league form must improve
+SAINTS chairman Nicola Cortese has told manager Alan Pardew the club's league form must improve.

 Cortese publicly put pressure on the Saints boss this morning on Radio Solent by stating he is not satisfied with the team's results in League One.

 After Saturday's 1-1 draw at Exeter, Saints are now 15 points short of the playoffs, which Cortese described as the "top priority", with just 18 games left in their season.

 In a statement issued through a local radio station, the St Mary's chief said that, although a trip to Wembley would be great, that is not what he is most concerned about.